Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     dotnet test
     ```

 - Not all tests will pass.
 For example the `Case insensitive` test will fail.
-This is because the `GetByName` is case sensitive.
+This is because the `Search` method is case sensitive.
 Let's fix this.

     ```sh
     Starting test execution, please wait...